Euphyes berryi: Description

 Identification of the species is considered difficult, with individuals of Euphyes dion, Euphyes byssus and probably other skippers that sometimes lack normal hindwing patterns closely resembling Euphyes berryi.

 Range and habitat

-E. berryi was historically found in outer coastal plains from North Carolina (north to Dare County) to southern Florida (North Carolina, South Carolina, Georgia and Florida).
+Euphyes berryi was historically found in outer coastal plains from North Carolina (north to Dare County) to southern Florida (North Carolina, South Carolina, Georgia and Florida).
 It may be extirpated from portions of its historic range.

 Its habitat consists of wet areas near ponds and swamps, including wet prairies, marshes, and savannas with pitcher plants.

 Ecology

 The larvae of E. berryi feed on various sedges, probably one or more species of Carex.
 Adults feed on nectar from various flowers, including pickerelweed (genus Pontederia).

 The larvae overwinter, and adults have been reported from March to October, probably from two broods.

 Status

-E. berryi’s NatureServe conservation status, last reviewed in 2015, is G1G3, a range from critically imperiled to vulnerable due to significant uncertainty and limited knowledge of its habitat.
+Euphyes berryi’s NatureServe conservation status, last reviewed in 2015, is G1G3, a range from critically imperiled to vulnerable due to significant uncertainty and limited knowledge of its habitat.
 The rounded average global threat status is G2 (imperiled).